HeardLibrary/digital-scholarship/code/iiif/collections/README.md

 ### Installation requirements

-This script requires the pandas library, which is not part of the standard Python library, but is commonly included in distributions such as Anaconda.
+The pandas library is REQUIRED.
+It is not part of the standard Python library, but is commonly included in distributions such as Anaconda.

 ### Command line options

-Generally the command line options will not change for a given installation, so optionally the hard-coded defaults in [lines 54 to 72](https://github.com/HeardLibrary/digital-scholarship/blob/4aa06440486702bc95e518dd4f6c5478c1f5dfcb/code/iiif/collections/generate_collections_json.py#L54C1-L73C1) can be changed rather than specifying them on the command line.
+Generally the command line options will not change for a given installation, using them is OPTIONAL if the hard-coded defaults in [lines 54 to 72](https://github.com/HeardLibrary/digital-scholarship/blob/4aa06440486702bc95e518dd4f6c5478c1f5dfcb/code/iiif/collections/generate_collections_json.py#L54C1-L73C1) are changed rather than specifying them on the command line.

 | long form | short form | values | default if omitted |
 | --------- | ---------- | ------ | ------- |